-5 Domain Name Security tips for every website owner in 2022 - Webnames Blog
+5 Domain Name Security tips for every website owner - Webnames Blog

 Whether you run a simple one-page-website for a side hustle or manage hundreds of domains for your employer which is a large corporation, domain name security merits your attention and action.
 Losing control of your domain names could lead to data compromise, website downtime, fraud attempts on your customers and loss of credibility.
 In this post, we cover 5 easy and powerful tips to enhance website and domain security in 2022.
 You can use this as a handy checklist as you build towards a big and successful year.